How to Become a Certified Proofreader

 Proofread Anywhere (based in the US) offers this course.

 I completed this program, and I highly recommend it.
-It teaches you all the needed proofreading skills and how to start a proofreading business and find clients.
+It teaches you all the essential proofreading skills, as well as how to start a proofreading business and find clients.
 I wrote a comprehensive article about the Proofread Anywhere course if you’d like to know more.

 About the Certificate: To get a certificate of completion, you need to purchase the Ignite Plus version of the course and score 90% or higher on the final test.